|

 The students learn “what”

-and not “how”; the students and the teachers are busy completing the required subject matter quota; the students are not involved in inquiry-based education and in solving problems, but rather in tasks set by the
+the teachers are busy completing the required subject matter quota; the students

 teacher.